sajinh/garbage_station_roll/README.md

   university.
 See method `get_passwd` defined in line 61 of `prepare_mail.rb` and make sure the encrypted password is decrypted properly.

+3. Edit line 66 of `prepare_mail.rb` to add the fully qualified name of your mail server.
+3. Edit line 68 of `prepare_mail.rb` to add the domain of your server.
 3. Edit line 69 of `prepare_mail.rb` to add the correct the user name.

-4. Edit line 81 of `prepare_mail.rb` to add the correct the user name.
+4. Edit line 81 of `prepare_mail.rb` to add the correct email address of the sender.

+4. Edit lines 82,83,84,85 to add the email addresses of the groups to whom the mail should be sent.

 5. Make sure lines 88 and 89 point to the correct attachments.